AviatrixSystems/Docs/Support/support_center_egress_firewall.rst

 Which policies are executed first - egress or firewall?
 ----------------------------------------------------------------------------

-The policies for 80/443 are executed first followed by the other policies
+The policies for 80/443 are executed first followed by the other policies.
+FQDN takes precedence over Stateful Firewall.